phpdevcommunity/essential-framework/framework-doc/configuration.md

 ## Configuration Files: The `framework.php` File

-The `framework.php` file, located in the `/config` directory of your project, contains essential configuration settings specific to the Essential Framework.
+The `framework.php` file, located in the `/config` directory of your project, contains essential configuration settings specific to the Michel Framework.
 This file is pivotal in defining how the framework operates and can be customized according to your project's requirements.

 Here's a detailed breakdown of the sections within the `framework.php` file: